How Much Does Termite Treatment Cost?

 Termite experts recommend termite treatment when there is any sign of their presence.
 Termites are aggressive and difficult to get rid of, but a professional can eliminate these pests.
-Here are a few reasons to get termite treatment.
+What follows are a few reasons a homeowner may need to get termite treatment.

-Recognizing the signs of termites will help you schedule termite treatment as quickly as possible.
-Aside from seeing swarms of termites around the foundation, keep an eye out for mud tunnels around the foundation.
+Recognizing the signs of termites will make it possible for homeowners to tackle the problem as quickly as possible.
+Termites won’t always be visible; in fact, it’s more common to see termite droppings but no sign of termites.
+However, it’s still worth it for homeowners to look up what termites look like in case one appears.
+Aside from seeing swarms of termites around the foundation, homeowners will want to keep an eye out for mud tunnels around the foundation.
 Wood damage can appear behind walls and in furniture and flooring.
-Small holes in drywall, dropped wings, termite droppings that resemble sawdust, hollowed-out wood, or discoloration are all signs of termites.
+Small holes in drywall, dropped wings, termite droppings that resemble sawdust, hollowed-out wood, and discoloration are all signs of termites.

-Most professional pest control companies will offer treatment plans if your home has had a past infestation.
-An annual termite contract averages $175 to $400.
-A professional will inspect your home and provide treatments if needed.
-A professional can also give you a customized prevention plan to minimize your risk of future infestations.
+Most professional pest control companies will offer treatment plans if the home has had a past infestation.
+An annual termite contract averages $200 to $400.
+A professional will inspect the home and provide treatments if needed.
+A professional can also provide a customized prevention plan to minimize the risk of future infestations.

-The best way to tell if you have termites is to schedule a termite inspection.
-Termite inspection cost ranges from $50 to $280, with the average price around $100.
+The best way to know for sure whether a home has termites is to schedule a termite inspection.
+Termite inspection cost ranges from $50 to $280.
 New houses must pass a termite inspection to protect the homeowner, and most companies will offer a free assessment for current owners.
 A professional will examine all home areas, including the attic, crawl space, basement, windows, floors, behind appliances, and inside closets and cabinets.
-Even if you know the red flags of termite infestation, these pests can do severe damage before you even notice them—that’s why professional inspections are essential.
+Even if a homeowner knows the red flags of termite infestation, these pests can do severe damage before they even notice them—that’s why professional inspections are essential.

-If you’re selling your home and it has a history of termites, it’s best to get it treated before it goes on the market.
-You’ll have to disclose the situation to any potential buyers, and many reputable pest control professionals will transfer the termite treatment plan warranty to the new homeowner.
+For those who are selling a home with a history of termites, it’s best to get it treated before it goes on the market.
+Sellers must disclose the situation to any potential buyers, and many reputable pest control professionals will transfer the termite treatment plan warranty to the new homeowner.

-It may sound tempting to save some money by treating your home for termites on your own.
-Some common DIY termite treatments are to use termite baits and termiticides that you can purchase in a home improvement store.
-Experts warn that DIY methods are ineffective for termite infestations, but they may help as preventative measures.
+It may sound tempting for homeowners to save some money by treating their home for termites without hiring a professional.
+Some common DIY termite treatments are to use termite baits and termiticides purchased in a home improvement store.
+DIY methods are ineffective for getting rid of termites, but they may help as preventative measures.
 Experts recommend that a pest control company treat an active termite infestation.
-Chances are by the time you notice termites, they’ve already done severe damage to your home.
-Many pest control companies will guarantee eliminating these pests and add peace of mind that a professional is in charge of the problem.
-Termite extermination professionals will scrutinize your home to determine the termite species, recognize the severity of the infestation, understand the treatment that will work the best, and safely treat your home.
+According to Dupuy, “The work is labor-intensive and the products used must be applied correctly for them to work properly.
+In most states, there are regulations that must be followed as well.
+Professionals go through a lot of training to use these products, and misapplications can be dangerous.”
+Chances are by the time the termites are noticeable, they’ve already done severe damage to the home.
+Many pest control companies will guarantee elimination of these pests and add peace of mind that a professional is in charge of the problem.
+Termite extermination professionals will scrutinize the home to determine the termite species or distinguish between signs of carpenter ants versus termites or other bugs that look like termites.
+They can also recognize the severity of the infestation, understand the treatment that will work the best, and safely treat the home.

-How to Save Money on the Cost of Termite Treatment
+How to Save Money on Termite Treatment Cost

 Termite treatment costs can be expensive, and the additional fees associated with termite extermination can add up.
-One way to save money would be to do it yourself, but there is the danger of damaging your home and putting your family’s safety at risk if you mishandle insecticides.
-Here are a few other ways to save money on termite treatment costs.
+One way to save money would be DIY, but there is the danger of damaging the home and putting residents at risk by mishandling insecticides.
+Below are a few other ways to save money on termite treatment costs.

 - Use liquid chemicals.
 Liquid termiticides are less expensive than other treatment methods.